javierbrea/cypress-localstorage-commands/README.md

 ### Preserving local storage between tests

 Use `cy.saveLocalStorage()` to save a snapshot of current `localStorage` at the end of one test, and use the `cy.restoreLocalStorage()` command to restore it at the beginning of another one. _The usage of `beforeEach` and `afterEach` is recommended for this purpose._

+> ⚠ When the [plugin's Node events are installed](#installing-node-events), the `cy.restoreLocalStorage()` command will be able to restore the localStorage snapshots saved in other spec files.
+Otherwise, snapshots are completely cleared between spec files.

 ### Examples